-While it’s easy to feel disempowered and disconnected from how government money gets spent, you do have some say in the matter.
+While it’s easy to feel disempowered and disconnected from how the government spends, you do have some say in the matter.

-By doing this, you highlight to them the causes that are important to you.
+So speak with your representatives and make sure you vote, especially locally.
+By doing this, you highlight the causes that are important to you.

 How can you be fiscally responsible with your personal finances?

-Claiming responsibility for your finances comes down to two pillars: everyday choices and creating a vision for the future.
+Fiscally responsible meaning comes down to two pillars when it comes to your personal finances.
+First is taking responsibility for your everyday choices.
+And then, creating a vision for the future.
 The main strategy is controlling what you can and planning for what you can’t.